cdsbasel/cumulative/README.md

-# Cumulative meta-analyses of age differences in economic preferences
+# Age Differences in Economic Preferences: Cumulative meta-analyses of risk, time, and social preferences (Bagaïni et al., 2022)
-This repository contains all the scripts and data files used to conduct the anaylses reported in Bagaïni et al. (2022)
+This repository contains all the scripts and data files used to conduct the anaylses reported in the manuscript

  ## Files & Folders
  - Bagaini_etal_workflow: Contains all the data pre-processing, processing, analysis and plotting steps that are reproted in the paper.